-Meet adoptable deaf dog Neptune who is looking for a loving home with someone who will cherish him, continue his training and always keep him safe.
+Meet adoptable 1.5 year old deaf bully mix Neptune who is looking for a loving home with someone who will cherish him, continue his training and always keep him safe.

 From the shelter: So you’re looking for a dog?
 Neptune could be that dog, but only if you want a very special dog.
 VSDs are known for their extraordinary snuggle capacity and super good looks.
 See his dashing eye patch, finely shaped ears, and athletic build?
 These certainly qualify him as a VSD.
 His friends here will also attest to his snuggle skills.
 Besides the standard VSD traits, Neptune also has a great sense of humor and promises to make enough jokes to keep you laughing every day.
 He would hate for you to get bored, so he will be sure to play with you EVERY SINGLE DAY and keep you on your feet as much as possible.

 Anyway, it turns out that Neptune is looking for a Very Special Human.
 His VSH needs to know he can’t hear, which has its perks and challenges.
 The perks?
 Well, other dogs bark when the doorbell rings, but not Neptune!
 And once he’s asleep, he’s asleep… so no tiptoeing around him is needed during those times you’ve got stuff to do that doesn’t include entertaining an awake dog!
 The challenges?
 He is very alert to visual novelties and movements–sometimes he gets excited and forgets his mouthy-manners (whoops), and other times he wants to run away from Very Scary Monsters.
 Being touched unexpectedly or around his face can be worrisome, too, but he’s trying really hard to trust people again.
 He’s been working on his eager-eater manners, too, because bowls.
 OMG bowls.
 Have you ever loved something too much?
 Yeah, that’s bowls for Neptune.